steven-whaley/boundary-demo/readme.md

 Set the variables to appropriate values and update the cloud block in the providers.tf files in each module as appropriate.
 Init and apply the boundary-demo-init terraform first

-`boundary-demo-init % terraform init boundary-demo-init % terraform apply -auto-approve`
+`boundary-demo-init % terraform init` `boundary-demo-init % terraform apply -auto-approve`

 Once the boundary-demo-init run has completed init and apply the boundary-demo-eks terraform

-`boundary-demo-eks % terraform init boundary-demo-eks % terraform apply -auto-approve`
+`boundary-demo-eks % terraform init` `boundary-demo-eks % terraform apply -auto-approve`

 **Notes**:
 - The terraform code is generally stable and completes in a single run but if you experience issues a second run is usually enough to correct them.
 - If for some reason you need to rebuild the EC2 Boundary worker you should also taint the boundary_worker resource as rebuilding the EC2 instance without re-creating the worker in Boundary and getting a new auth key will cause the worker to fail to connect to the Boundary control plane.

+## Connecting to Targets
+If you are using the Okta integration then:
+Members of the dev_users group in Okta have permissions to connect to the targets in the dev_w2_project scope Members of the pie_users group in Okta have permissions to connect to the targets in the pie_w2_project scope Members of the it_users group in Okta have permissions to connect to the targets in the it_w2_project scope

+### Connect to the SSH certificate target
+`boundary connect ssh -target-scope-name pie_w2_project -target-name pie-ssh-cert-target`

+### Connecting to SSH TCP taget with brokered credentials for some admin user configured on the server
+`boundary connect ssh -target-scope-name pie_w2_project -target-name pie-ssh-tcp-target -- -l ec2-user`

+### Connect to the K8s target
+You will still need credentials to connect to the EKS cluster via K8s, which you can get via the AWS CLI.
+Be sure to set the appropriate region where you deployed your AWS resources
+`aws eks update-kubeconfig --name boundary-demo-cluster --region $AWS_REGION` `boundary connect kube -target-scope-name pie_w2_project -target-name pie-k8s-target -- get pods`

+### Connect to the Postgres database target
+`boundary connect postgres -target-scope-name dev_w2_project -target-name dev-db-target -dbname postgres`

+### Connect to the RDP target (Administrator Credentials can be retrieved through the AWS Console)
-`boundary connect rdp -exec bash -target-id $TARGET_ID -- -c "open rdp://full%20address=s={{boundary.addr}} && sleep 600"`
+`boundary connect rdp -exec bash -target-scope-name it_w2_project -target-name it-rdp-target -- -c "open rdp://full%20address=s={{boundary.addr}} && sleep 600"`